nats-io/nats-replicator/README.md

 ## WARNING DO NOT USE THIS SERVER YET

-* This is the initial checkin
-* This code was just started
-* Tests do not pass
+* Stan incoming performance needs to be tweaked to allow multiple outstanding acks
-* Doc is not right
+* Doc is a first draft
-* Docker is not provided

 ## Features